-This section provides a sample Virtual Business Service configuration comprising a multi-tier application.
+This section provides a sample virtual business service configuration comprising a multi-tier application.
 Figure 15-1 shows a Finance application that is dependent on components that run on three different operating systems and on three different clusters.

-- Databases such as Oracle running on Solaris operating systems form the database tier. - Middleware applications such as WebSphere running on AIX operating systems form the middle tier. - Web applications such as Apache and IIS running on Windows and Linux virtual machines form the Web tier.
-This tier is composed of ApplicationHA nodes. - Each tier can have its own high availability mechanism.
-For example, you can use Veritas Cluster Server for the databases and middleware applications, and Symantec ApplicationHA for the Web servers.
+- Databases such as Oracle running on Solaris operating systems form the database tier. - Middleware applications such as WebSphere running on AIX operating systems form the middle tier. - Web applications such as Apache and IIS running on Windows and Linux virtual machines form the Web tier. - Each tier can have its own high availability mechanism.
+For example, you can use Symantec Cluster Server for the databases and middleware applications for the Web servers.